DevJayShepherd/url-site-crawler/README.md

 Makefile added to run common tasks quickly.
 Use co-pilot to help with docstrings and basic exception handling.
-next: research online and implement a simple command line interface to run the crawler.
+next: research online and implement a simple command line interface to run the crawler. click library installed for the CLI interaction, chosen as its part of Python's standard library and is well documented, reducing the need for extra dependencies.
+Added a simple command line interface to the WebCrawler class, allowing users to input a URL and start the crawling process, with some fallback and help options.
+Added a file manager class so users can save the results of the domain crawling to a file locally, in a few common formats, basic.
+Include the pylintrc file to exclude common false positives in my opinion.

+next, investigate the current functionality vs the actual requirements of the project, ensure we achieve the desired results. also, think about how to enhance functionality with tools like aiohttp that can handle large crawls, another impact is how filemanager will handle large amount of urls to save to a local file, needs to be scalable and efficient.